ContentWriting Content

 Depending on your CMS, you may also choose where within it the article lands.
 For example, Contentful lets you select a space or environment.
 Webflow lets you choose which CMS collection.
 These options are configured when you set up the integration, where you map Eclipse's fields to your CMS fields (auto-mapping is available alongside manual mapping).
 See the relevant integration page for setup details.

-Formatting, headers, schema, and images are preserved across all six destinations.
+Formatting, headers, schema, and images are preserved across all seven destinations.

 Nothing publishes without your approval.
 The publish button is the last gate between the draft and your live site.